pedrocatre/omni-search/README.md

 ### searchItems

 You can pass any data you like in the searchItems.
-If you pass searchElementImgUrl to override the default icon for the element.
+If you pass **searchElementImgUrl** you override the default icon for the element.

 ### callback